Empower secure, external collaboration with Slack Connect

 Confidently work with trusted partners

-Slack verifies the authenticity of an organisation by checking that it’s a paid customer of Slack, as well as a verifiable public business presence.
+Slack verifies the authenticity of an organization by checking that it’s a paid customer of Slack, as well as a verifiable public business presence.

 |